11+ Brilliant Things To Do In Burlington VT For Zythophiles

 Breakfast sampler, Made Inn Vermont, Burlington VT

-Rooms from $279-$379 depending on size and season.
-Includes wi-fi, drinks (soft, wine and beer), snacks throughout the day, buffet and made to order hot gourmet breakfast.
+Stays include wi-fi, drinks (soft, wine, and beer), snacks throughout the day, buffet and a made-to-order hot gourmet breakfast.
 Well-behaved dogs of any size are welcomed here.

 Author